MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 * By [fetching the team roster](~/resources/bot-v3/bots-context.md#fetch-the-team-roster) from a channel your app is installed in.
 * By caching them when a user [interacts with your bot in a channel](~/resources/bot-v3/bot-conversations/bots-conv-channel.md).
-* When a users is [@mentioned in a channel conversation](~/resources/bot-v3/bot-conversations/bots-conv-channel.md#-mentions) the bot is a part of.
+* When a user is [@mentioned in a channel conversation](~/resources/bot-v3/bot-conversations/bots-conv-channel.md#-mentions) the bot is a part of.
 * By caching them when you [receive the `conversationUpdate`](~/resources/bot-v3/bots-notifications.md#team-member-or-bot-addition) event when your app is installed in a personal scope, or new members are added to a channel or group chat that.

 ### Proactively install your app using Graph